|

 1620 Madame Zhong's Lament 2 |

-The appendix begins with with a preface by Shen Yingwen.8 After this is Madame Zhong's own composition, mentioned above.
+The appendix then begins with with a preface by Shen Yingwen.8 After this is Madame Zhong's own composition, mentioned above.
 Then the handbook ends with an afterword by Li Ledun9 of Wuxing (Zhejiang, north of Hangzhou?).

 The handbook is well printed, and seems to have few errors in tablature.